Skip to content

 """

-Compute the SHA3-256 hex digest of an event's signing fields.
+Compute the SHA3-256 hex digest of an event's message representative.

-This is stored as the prior_hash of the NEXT event.
+This is stored as the prior_hash of the NEXT event and is identical

 """